Optimal estimation in private distributed functional data analysis: Functional mean estimation with CDP

 \begin{remark} [User-level DP] This DP notation above is in fact the \emph{user-level} DP coined in the literature \citep[e.g.][]{dwork2010differential}.
 For user-level DP, each ``user'' (each function in our context) possesses multiple repeated measurements.
 The DP is measured by changing a whole collection of possessions of a user, but the interest of the statistical inference lies in the distribution of each of these repeated measurements.
-This is in contrast with the so-called \emph{event-level} DP, which is also designed for the case when each user owns multiple repeated measurements.
-Event-level DP is measured by changing one observation, rather than a whole collection of a user.
+This is in contrast with the so-called \emph{event-level} DP, which is measured by changing one observation, rather than a whole collection of a user.
 We refer readers to \citet{levy2021learning} and \citet{kent2024rate} for more detailed discussions on user-level CDP and LDP respectively. \end{remark}